goh-joshua/tp/docs/UserGuide.md

 **Command:** `delete-o o/ORGANIZATION_NAME`

 **Parameters:**
-- `o/ORGANIZATION_NAME`: Full name of the organization to delete
+- `o/ORG_NAME`: Name of the organization to delete (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)

 **Examples:**
 ```